Venezuela music project helps low-income kids even before birth

 Then the Venezuelan baby's blinking eyes turned towards the calm melody of a duo of harpists playing Brahms' "Cradle Song" in the corner of a public hospital's maternity wing.

-Minutes later, his mother received a certificate signing Adan up for Venezuela's hugely successful classical music program, known as "El Sistema" (The System).
+Minutes later, his mother received a certificate signing Adan up for Venezuela's hugely successful classical music programme, known as "El Sistema" (The System).

 Adan was given a tiny replica violin.